XorTroll/uLaunch/README.md

-# {insert cool name here}
+# {qlaunch-reimpl}

-> Custom, open-source replacement for Nintendo Switch's HOME Menu (qlaunch), extending it with great, homebrew-orienteed functionality!
+> Custom, open-source replacement for Nintendo Switch's HOME Menu (qlaunch), extending it with amazing, homebrew-orienteed functionality!

 - Note: *{qlaunch-reimpl}* will be replaced with the actual project's name when it is decided.